SeyedHamidreza/GOOD_descriptor/README.md

 	make
 ```

-## How TO RUN THE SAMPLE CODE
+## CODE

+In the current distribution you can find:
+- an implementation of the GOOD descriptor (good.h and good.cpp)
+- a test that demonstrates (test_GOOD_descriptor.cpp) how to use it on a test object

+### How to run the sample code
 First of all you will need a point cloud in PCD or PLY format.
 For your convenience, we have provided a set of sample point clouds in both PLY and PCD format in a folder namely "point_cloud".

 The syntax for runing the sample code is:
 ```bash